-Another way to deal with chronic back pain effectively is by following a proper exercise routine.
+Another way to deal with chronic back pain effectively is by following a proper exercise routine for your back.
 Exercise stimulates the release of endorphins, the feel-good chemicals that work just like opioid pain medications.
 Also, working out enables you to manage and maintain your weight, which is another key factor for preventing back pain in the long run.
 However, you cannot just do any exercise if you suffer from this problem because the wrong ones can actually aggravate the pain.
 The best approach is to seek advice from a professional trainer for learning about back strengthening exercises.

 While diet, exercise and posture correction are some of the measures that you can try yourself, physical therapy takes a more professional approach.
 A therapist is someone who actually understands human anatomy and knows how to correct the defects and deficits.
 Dr.Chad Woolner from Align Integrated Medical explains that the four pillars of back function are strength & coordination, alignment, balance & stability and flexibility.
 A dysfunction with one or more of these functions can lead to chronic back pain.
 Beyond just helping you manage the pain, a therapist can assist you in restoring these functions as well.

 Surprisingly, the causes of back pain may extend beyond aging, physical exertion and injury.
 Stress can also aggravate back pain because it results in muscular tension.
 Moreover, stress changes the body’s perception of pain and you may experience more than what actually is.
 Therefore, stress management, together with pain relief devices, comes ahead as an effective alternative treatment for chronic back pain.
 You may try techniques such as deep breathing, meditation, and yoga to reduce stress and relax your muscles.
 These exercises can also keep your mind focused and reduce the perception of pain.
 However, you should do them only under expert guidance.